JiWoongCho1/CycleGAN_project01/README.md

 Project object is that change the sex.

-Using dataset that contains the various woman, man.
+Using dataset that contains the various woman, man